Are you looking for a reliable free VPN service?

 While they're known to be reliable, their free service comes in quite a limited form, so it's a trade-off.

-ProtonVPN understands that not everyone can afford a VPN, but for them to continue providing a good service, they have to limit what you can do with their free version.
+ProtonVPN offers a free version with free servers because it understands that not everyone can afford a VPN.
+But, for them to continue providing a good service, they have to put monthly data limits, as well as other limits on what you can do with their free version.

-This is why its free mode only allows you to connect to three different server locations, and use it only on one device at one time, with medium speeds, at that.
+This is why its free version only allows you to connect to three different server locations, and use it only on one device at one time, with medium speeds, at that.

-Even so, ProtonVPN offers decent security, even when it comes to its free version, although the premium versions do a much better job.
+Even so, ProtonVPN free version offers decent security to free users, although the premium versions do a much better job.

 It has three premium plans which unlock additional features – Basic ($4 per month), Plus ($8 per month), and Visionary ($24 per month).
 However, all of these are charged yearly, so keep that in mind.

-Next, we have Riseup.net – an advanced free VPN that is recommended by security professionals.
+Next, we have Riseup.net – an advanced free VPN provider that is recommended by security professionals.

-Riseup believes that it is essential for people to use a VPN and protect themselves.
-It’s why they offer a VPN app for Mac, Windows, Linux, and Android, entirely for free.
+Riseup believes that it is essential for free users to use a VPN and protect themselves.
+It's why they offer a VPN app for Mac, Windows, Linux, and Android, entirely for free.

-Riseup ensures anonymity and secure connections, and while it does keep some logs – those do not contain IP addresses of users, nor browsing information, installed plugins, DNS requests, and alike.
+Riseup ensures anonymity and secure connections for free VPN users, and while it does keep some logs – those do not contain IP addresses of users, nor browsing information, installed plugins, DNS requests, and alike.

-However, there are other limitations, primarily the fact that Riseup may be difficult for beginners to handle, as it is aimed more at advanced users.
+However, there are other limitations, such as data limit, that free users should keep in mind, primarily the fact that Riseup may be difficult for beginners to handle, as it is aimed more at advanced users.